 Spain – questioned is there a difference between citizen and consumers?
 Have very conventional ways in approaching citizens, have a phone service where consumers can ask questions to the industry.
 In the building renovation programme there is a part for energy communities.
 Virginia expects this more conventional approach to change.
 An energy community is based on citizens.

-Ireland – work with small business which are different from consumers but there are similarities.
-Found good to work with … it is the easiest way to get SEAI message across, they don’t talk directly about energy, but more about what will benefit them.
-There is a big knowledge gap with SMEs, but they come to SEAI looking for grants loans and are not that interested in the behavioral part of it, and so SEAI are working at building up their knowledge.
-Have out together online modules, on very basic things such as how to read their bills etc., and after this SEAI then will give advice on what would be more useful for their business.
+Ireland –Found that trusted intermediaries, e.g. representative bodies, are good to work with when communicating with SMEs… it is the easiest way to get SEAI message across, they don’t talk exclusively about energy, but more about what will benefit them in terms of resilience and future-proofing.
+SMEs are concerned about cash flow, staff retention, regulations, and of course Brexit and Covid, so it is important to try and address these concerns when engaging on energy and decarbonization.
+There is a knowledge gap with SMEs, and the main thing many of them know about SEAI is the grants aspect; they are not necessarily that interested in the behavioral part of it, and so SEAI are working at building up their knowledge.
+Have developed online Energy Academy modules, which is free online training on very basic things such as how to read their bills etc.,.
 SEAI approach is to start with the knowledge and awareness first and then lead onto the bigger measures and investment.
+SEAI works with domestic consumers, the public sector, and large industry as well, not just SMEs.
+The approaches differ across these sectors.

 Finland – have been giving energy advice for a number of years.
 Give some online advice as well on their website.
 Also provide a match making service for PV installers and homeowners, where installer give advice on what a particular householder might want and the householder can ask questions and discuss their needs.
 Run a series of ‘after work’ events, where they gathered information on failures.
 Homeowners can apply for monetary support to change their heating system to a more efficient system.